scalalandio/chimney/docs/docs/supported-patching.md

 ### Ignoring fields in patches

-When patch case class contains a field that does not exist in patched object, Chimney will not be able to generate patcher.
+When the patch `case class` contains a field that does not exist in patched object, Chimney will not be able to generate `Patcher`.

 !!! example